phwd/fbec/readme.md

   - 100 - Please enter a valid email address
   - 100 - Comment not found
   - 100 - inst_type must be one of the following values: CreditCard, ApplePayCard
+  - 100 - Unsupported post request.
+Object with ID 'me' does not exist, cannot be loaded due to missing permissions, or does not support this operation.
+Please read the Graph API documentation at https://developers.facebook.com/docs/graph-api
   - 100 - Must be a valid ISO 4217 currency code
   - 101 - API_EC_PARAM_API_KEY: Invalid API key
   - 102 - API_EC_PARAM_SESSION_KEY: Session key invalid or no longer valid